Underwater search and recovery: Recovery

-Medium-sized objects are normally recovered using a lifting bag, and students are trained in lifting bag technique.
+Medium-sized objects are normally recovered using a lifting bag, and professional divers are trained in lifting bag techniques (it is usually considered specialty training in recreational diving).
 The most common hazard is entanglement with lines whilst filling the lifting bag from the diver's alternate air source.
-This risk, when coupled with the possibility of rapid ascent following the freeing of the object from suction caused by it resting upon the sea bed, can seriously compromise the safety of the recovery team if done improperly.
-Lift bags can be rated up to several tons, but these are beyond the capacity of most recreational divers.
+This risk, when coupled with the possibility of rapid ascent following the freeing of the object from suction caused by it being embedded in the bottom sediment, can seriously compromise the safety of the recovery team if done improperly.
+Lift bags can be rated up to several tons, but these are beyond the capacity of most recreational divers, and there is no recreational diver training for their use.
 A cubic metre of air per tonne at ambient hydrostatic pressure is needed.
-This is not practicable for cylinders carried by the diver (the most common scuba cylinder size has a total capacity of 80 cuft at surface pressure.)
+This is not practicable for cylinders carried by the diver (the most common scuba cylinder size has a total capacity of 80 cuft at surface pressure).
+Large lifting bags are normally filled from a low-pressure compressed air hose from the surface, which may be attached directly to the lifting bag.

-Significantly larger objects usually require specialised commercial lifting equipment, either a winch attached to a boat or platform, or specialised equipment to seal and inflate sunken vessels.
+Significantly larger objects usually require specialised industrial lifting equipment, such as a winch attached to a boat or platform, or specialised equipment to seal and dewater sunken vessels.

+Hazards

+Search hazards are determined by the environment of the search area and type of the search.
+Recovery hazards are related to the object to be recovered, the local environment through which it is to be moved and the method and equipment to be used.
+There is a large variety possible for all of these, and while some may not be known beforehand, it is usually possible to make a reasonable estimate based on experience with similar situations.

+Training and certification

+Search and recovery operations are part of the professional diver's working skill set, and will be included in entry-level training.
+Public safety divers' occupation and job description is based on underwater search and recovery, and they may learn more techniques than other professional divers.

+Search and recovery is a class of underwater work, and is out of scope for general recreational diving.
+Nevertheless, many recreational divers choose to learn the skills and have access to limited training and equipment through recreational diver training providers, and consequently there is also certification available.